Pavithra0526/CodSoft_Task1/README.md

 **Number Game (Java)**  <br>
-    Welcome to the Number Game in Java!
+&nbsp; Welcome to the Number Game in Java!
 This program challenges you to guess a randomly generated number within a specified range.
 Test your guessing skills and aim for a high score!

 **Features**
 1. Generate a random number within a specified range (default: 1 to 100).